magenta-aps/osdatascanner/docs/rules.md

 ### (Complicated) `Rule`s

-Quite a lot of OS2datascanner rules operate on several different types of conversions and represent complex boolean expressions.
+Quite a lot of OSdatascanner rules operate on several different types of conversions and represent complex boolean expressions.
 That doesn't sit well with `SimpleRule`, so how do _those_ work?